Roma, Queensland: Education

 A special education program (certified through the National Disability Insurance Scheme) embracing the full range of disabilities is available at all three campuses.

 St John's School is a Roman Catholic primary and secondary (Preparatory to Year 12) school for boys and girls at Bowen Street.
 In 2017, the school had an enrolment of 697 students with 61 teachers (55 full-time equivalent) and 27 non-teaching staff (19 full-time equivalent).

 Sport

-Rugby league, Soccer, Cricket and Basketball are all popular team sports in Roma.
-The Roma District Rugby League founded in 1914 operates in the region, the Roma Cities Gladiators, Arthur Beetson's former team is the local senior club which has dominated the competition since the 1980s.
-There are also local junior clubs for boys and girls.
-The Roma & District Soccer Association has mainly junior teams.
-The Roma and District Cricket Association operates both senior and junior teams.
-The Maranoa Basketball Association is home to the Maranoa Heat based in Roma.

 Roma is home to a parkrun which has run every Saturday since 2014.